GenericRikka / Kavex

 I help where I feel I can help most, and take everything I learn along the road with me.

-I have been programming for myself for eight to ten years — digging through documentation, deciphering source code, researching portability gaps across operating systems.
+Programming has been the long companion underneath all of that — eight to ten years of it, mostly alone, mostly at night.
+Documentation, source code, portability gaps.
 How does kqueue compare to epoll?
-Why does a libc assumption that works on Linux silently break on FreeBSD?
-These are the kinds of questions that pull me in.
+Why does a libc assumption that holds on Linux silently break on FreeBSD?
+These are the questions that pull me in, and they pull me in deeper than I usually plan for.

-Almost a year ago I crossed the threshold into open source contribution.
-My current road has led me to FreeBSD ports development, specifically in HPC and scientific computing — because this is where I feel I can help science the most from where I stand right now.
+A little under a year ago I crossed the threshold from self-taught programmer into public open source contributor.
+The current road has led me to FreeBSD HPC infrastructure — UCX, OpenMPI, Slurm, PMix, PRRTE — because this is where I feel I can help science the most from where I stand right now.

 I run FreeBSD on everything.
 It started with servers, then became my daily driver.
-The moment I first read about FreeBSD I was curious — I went straight into the handbook, forum posts, mailing list archives.
-That curiosity never left.
+The moment I first read about it I was curious — straight into the handbook, the forums, the mailing list archives.
+That curiosity has not left.

 FreeBSD as a first-class HPC platform.

 FreeBSD has the technical foundation.
-The kernel is solid, the networking stack is excellent, and the system's design philosophy aligns well with the reliability demands of compute clusters.
-But the HPC software ecosystem on FreeBSD has gaps — some ports missing, some outdated, some never properly upstreamed.
+The kernel is solid, the networking stack is excellent, and the system's design philosophy aligns with the reliability demands of compute clusters.
+The HPC software ecosystem on top of it is where the gaps live — ports missing, ports outdated, fixes that never made it upstream.

 Why it matters

 Scientific computing clusters demand stability, predictability, and performance.
 FreeBSD's design delivers all three — but only if the software stack exists.
-Right now researchers who want FreeBSD on their clusters have to maintain their own patches.
-That shouldn't be necessary.
+Right now, researchers who want FreeBSD on their clusters carry their own patches.
+That should not be necessary.

 Where the gaps are

 UCX, OpenMPI, PRRTE, PMix, Slurm — the core HPC runtime stack.
-These tools are Linux-first and carry glibc assumptions that break silently on FreeBSD.
-Portability is not glamorous work, but it is necessary work.
-Someone has to do it carefully.
+These tools were written Linux-first, and the glibc assumptions baked into them break silently elsewhere.
+Portability is not glamorous work, but it is necessary work, and somebody has to do it carefully.

 §